-After returning his side to the group stage of the UEFA Champions League, coach Gheorghe Hagi is setting FC Steaua Bucureşti's sights even higher than last year.
-"The next target is to qualify for the Round of 16," he said on Wednesday.
+After guiding his side to the UEFA Champions League group stage coach Gheorghe Hagi is setting FC Steaua Bucureşti's sights even higher than last year.

 Last season Steaua finished third in their group - an achievement which triggered a UEFA Cup run that was ended by eventual winners Sevilla FC.
 And there was delight in Bucharest as the Romanian outfit earned another shot at the big time after coming through a tough examination at the hands of BATE Borisov FC.
 After weathering early storms in both halves Dorel Zagaria and Adrian Neaga sparked the festivities by scoring the all-important goals that gave Steaua a 4-2 aggregate win.